WinVector/Examples/density_shapes/Normal_Densities.md

 these are pretty far off.

-We will show that this means the fraudulent transactions dominate both the lowest and highest regions of model score\!
+We will show that this means the fraudulent transactions dominate both the lowest and highest regions of model score!
 This isn’t just a small-data problem.
 This (simulated) classifier has a flaw that few data scientists still check for: the model prediction has different variances for different values of the ground truth.
 This is a model pathology that